Nictiz/Nictiz-tooling-wikiflow/README.md

 Merging back changes is harder.
 There is also no standard way to merge two pages on Mediawiki, let alone to intelligently merge two pages which share a common ancestor so that changes on both sides can be smoothly incorporated.
 This is where this tool comes in.
 The MediaWiki API can be queried for the source pages and using a combination of [node-diff3](https://www.npmjs.com/package/node-diff3) and [diff-match-patch](https://github.com/google/diff-match-patch) the basic git merge algorithm can be re-implemented.
 When merge conflicts occur, [CodeMirror](https://codemirror.net/index.html) offers a great interface to manually manage 3-way merges.

-There just one fly in the ointment: unlike git, Mediawiki has no idea of what the common ancestor is when merging two pages, which is essential.
+There's just one fly in the ointment: unlike git, Mediawiki has no idea of what the common ancestor is when merging two pages, which is essential.
 It's also hard to do a full comparison between an entire set of pages of different branches.

 ### Rebuilding Git*Flow* rather than git